How to Build a Prediction Market Platform Like Polymarket

 Automated Market Makers and Liquidity Models

 The Central Limit Order Book (CLOB) model — used by Polymarket — matches buyers and sellers directly.
 It offers superior price efficiency and eliminates platform liquidity risk entirely.
 However, CLOB markets require sufficient organic participation to function well.
-Most mature platforms combine both approaches strategically depending on market type and volume expectations.
+Most mature platforms combine both approaches strategically depending on market type and expected trading volume.

 Oracle Networks: The Truth Layer